oramirezperera/To-Do_app_flask/README.md

 We are protecting the routes and endpoints via the login_required() function.
 This is a decorator function.
 With load_logged_in_user puts the user in g, this function checks if the user is registered and if not, sends you to the register page.
-<int: id> tells flask that you are passing an integer
+<int:id> tells flask that you are passing an integer
+to do the update we are creating a function get_todo so we can get it outside the update function.
+You can split the SQL calls in two rows by placing an enter where I want to split and get sure that the two rows between single quotation marks. request.form.get('completed') is a special syntax we use when we are using checkboxes, the return of a checkbox is on.

 ## index.html